 KNs are made up by Members, that decide to share their expertise and time to do work that benefits the entire Membership and industry.
 Their work allows us to set standards, to come up with industry wide guidelines and advice, but also to identify and develop training that we than deliver to our members through courses and Seminars.

 We have four KNs, Health & Safety, Technical Standards, People (covering HR and training) and Special Projects (for anything else and topics that go across one or more group).
 Their work is shared with the membership through our website, communications, and sessions at events.

 Examples of their work includes cage design, for example, to help reduce accidents on the shop floor, or to come up with an accepted minimum standard of safety for delivery points that the industry can get behind, giving all members power and backing when negotiating delivery arrangements.

 KNs have a reporting line into the TSA Board, and their programme of work is led by a Leadership Group who work with the TSA Staff to define and deliver the work.

 We hold a number of courses and seminars for Members only, and we are working to increase our offering.

 A staple of the TSA calendar is the Textile Management Service Course, for new managers in the textile services industry, to give an overview of how the industry works from tunnel washer to cages.
 It’s residential, one week long, and a way for creating a long lasting network of peers.
 The course is biennial but we are working with Members to make it annual.

 We also hold technical courses, ranging in audience from technician to manager, which are developed through the work of our Knowledge Networks.
 Some are now run regularly, others are run on a demand basis.
 Course we have ran and plan to run again include Boiler Management, PPE regulations, Laundry Engineering and more.
-Members are updated regularly through our website, newsletter, Twitter and the Magazine.
+Members are updated regularly through our website, newsletter and twitter.